-I recently spoke with a designer in the gift basket coaching program about a sales problem she continued to neglect.
+I recently spoke with a designer in my private coaching program (you can join here as well) about a sales problem she continued to neglect.

 We reviewed all of the ways customers pays her online and in person, and there was a huge gap in her system.